4-FSK modulator and demodulator

 In_and_Out_bit = [In_bit.value Out_bit.value]

-As we can see from the explicit comparison of bit pairs, all sequences are recognised correctly.
+As we can see from the explicit comparison of the bit pairs, all sequences are recognized correctly.
 Now let's look at the numerical error rate in our model.

 ErrorCnt = collect(simout["4fsk/SumError.ErrorCnt"]);